-In Chapter XIV of Book 3 of the Analects, Confucius firmly plants his standard in the ground when he proudly declares “I follow the Zhou!” after describing it as a “great civilization.”
-At the same time, however, he recognized that the Zhou owed much of its cultural preeminence to the Xia and Shang dynasties that preceded it, and in his own teaching and studies drew heavily from the intellectual and artistic treasures inherited from them.
+In Chapter 14 of Book 3 of the Analects, Confucius firmly plants his standard in the ground when he proudly declares “I follow the Zhou!” after describing it as a “great civilization.”
+He regarded its greatness as the culmination of the cultural development of the Xia and Shang dynasties that preceded it, and in his own teaching and studies drew heavily from the intellectual and artistic treasures inherited from them.

 For him, music had a strong moral as well as artistic dimension.
 The primary reason he judged the music of Shun to be superior to that of Wu was that the former celebrated the peaceful transfer of the throne from one king to another while the latter marked a bloody revolution.
 Even though Confucius understood that Wu was perfectly justified in overthrowing the dissolute Di Xin, he couldn’t fully condone his actions in moral terms.

-Confucius draws an even more explicit connection between morality and music in Chapter III of the book when he asks, “If a man has no goodness, what can he have to do with music?”
-In other words, he was concerned that a man who didn’t possess goodness would debase the meaning of music by writing or performing inconsequential and crude ditties that would corrupt the morality of common people.
+Confucius draws an even more explicit connection between morality and music in Chapter 3 of the book when he asks, “If someone has no goodness, what can they have to do with music?”
+In other words, he was concerned that a person who didn’t possess goodness would debase the meaning of music by writing or performing inconsequential and crude ditties that would corrupt the morality of common people.